ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 - Routine 0x0205 can be used to ask the ECU to transmit a UDS payload of a specified size (for ECU -> PC link test).
 - Routine 0x0206 can be used to compute the CRC of the ECU's flash.
 - Routine 0x0207 can be used to enable autopilot (to use with CARLA).
+- Routine 0x0208 can be used to add an arbitrary DTC to an ECU.
+- Routine 0x0209 can be used to execute arbitrary ARM (Cortex M-33) shell code.
 - Routine 0x0210 can be used to reset BOOT Option bytes (to salvage an ECU with a bad firmware).
 - Routine 0x0211 can be used to force an ECU to swap memory banks (also to salvage an ECU).
 - Routine 0xFF00 can be used to erase the alternative firmware.
 - Routine 0xFF01 can be used to validate memory and swap memory banks.

 **Because these routines may modify the ECU flash, do not tinker with them unless you know what you are doing.**
+Refer to ``ramn_uds.c`` for how to use these routines.

 For example, you can ask ECU B to stop transmitting periodic messages with: